 - What was your motivation or mindset approaching the learning?

 Most likely you were relaxed, present, open, feeling connected and understood and allowed to get it “wrong”.
-You were likely hopeful that the learning would benefit you in some way or open to just being in an experience that will stretch your mind.
+You were likely hopeful that the learning would benefit you in some larger way, or open to just being in an experience that will stretch you.
 Intentionally and explicitly creating these conditions around any learning experience can only amplify the learning.
+Mindful 360 design does just that.

-So what happens in VR?
-What happens when the brain is dramatically immersed in virtual reality and how can we ensure that experiences in VR, if they are designed to be therapeutic, can be augmented and enhanced by Mindful XR Design?
+So what happens in Virtual Reality?
+What happens when the brain is dramatically immersed in virtual reality?
+How can we ensure that experiences in VR, if intended for growth potential or to be therapeutic, can be augmented and enhanced by Mindful 360 XR Design and are not just provocative and stimulating entertainment experiences?

 If we need to feel to heal then how real can we make it feel in VR?